 Step 2 - Deadhead By Pinching

 Pinching dead blooms off is just as effective as pruning dead blooms away with pruning shears.
-Use gardening gloves to pinch the end of the old blooms off at the base of the old bulb.
-This helps to trick the plant into thinking it is not done reproducing.
-Most flowers will stop growing once it produces its seeds through the bulbs.
-By pinching these bulbs off before they are fully dead it promotes the growth of new bulbs.
+Use gardening gloves to pinch the end of the old blooms off at the base of the old bloom.
+This helps to trick the plant into thinking it is not through reproducing.
+Most flowers will stop growing once it produces its seeds through the blooms.
+By pinching these blooms off before they are fully dead it promotes the growth of new blooms.

 Step 3 - Other Ways To Promote Growth

-Marigold plants need plenty of sunshine and water for healthy growth, which is especially important after you pinch and deadhead away the old bulbs.
-This process exposes leaves and new bulbs to more sunshine, thus promoting growth.
+Marigold plants need plenty of sunshine and water for healthy growth, which is especially important after you pinch and deadhead away the old blooms.
+This process exposes leaves and new blooms to more sunshine, thus promoting growth.
 Applying a layer of water soluble fertilizer can also promote strong growth in the plants.
-Some marigold varieties grow best if they are first planted indoors with seeds, then transplanted outdoors once the first bulbs begin to show.
+Some marigold varieties grow best if they are first planted indoors with seeds, then transplanted outdoors once the first buds begin to show.

 Step 4 - Prepare For Winter